Josie d'Arby

-Josephine d'Arby (born 3 October 1972) is a Welsh television presenter and painter from Newport, Wales.
-She presented a number of high-profile shows and in 1999 became the youngest British woman to host her own chat show, doing so on Channel 5.
+Josephine d'Arby (born 3 October 1972) is a Welsh television presenter and actress from Newport, Wales.
+D'Arby started her television career in children's television co-presenting on SMart progressing to other shows such as Bigger Breakfast and Top of the Pops.
+She has also acted in Merseybeat and Look Around You.

 Biography

-Josie d'Arby was born and raised in Newport, Monmouthshire.
+Josie d'Arby was born and raised in Newport, Gwent.
 As a teenager she attended the Anna Scher Theatre in London before winning a place at the Royal Academy of Dramatic Art.
 She is of Jamaican heritage.

 Career

 D'Arby began a presenting career while still a student of acting at RADA.
 From 1994 to 1997, she presented on CBBC and on SMart from 1996 to 1998, and had her own show, Josie, on Channel 5 in 1999.
-She presented a number of high-profile programmes including the Bigger Breakfast (a spin-off from The Big Breakfast) and Top of the Pops.
-Recently, she has been a presenter on BBC Young Musician of the Year, BBC Cardiff Singer of the World, Songs of Praise, BBC Four's Choir of the Year and BBC Proms 2021.
+Programmes she presented include the Bigger Breakfast (a spin-off from The Big Breakfast) and Top of the Pops.
+More recently she was a presenter for the 2021 BBC Proms, the 2022 BBC Young Musician of the Year, and the 2023 BBC Cardiff Singer of the World.

 Her first high-profile dramatic acting role was as series regular WPC Jodie Finn, in the BBC drama Merseybeat.
-From February 2005, she starred as Peally Maghti, one of the presenters of the BBC's award-winning spoof of 1980s science programming Look Around You.
+From February 2005, she starred as Peally Maghti, one of the presenters of the BBC's spoof of 1980s science programming Look Around You.

 She was one of the six cast members in Channel 4 sketch series Spoons, and has made guest appearances in BBC comedy series Miranda and appears as herself in the Working Title movie Blackball with Vince Vaughan.